khobey/wordcounter/README.md

 400 - Bad request when inputs are not valid or missing

 500 - Server error when errors occur during processing

+# Current Limitations
+- File limit is up to 2MB
+- File must be of .txt extension